dash7ou/Learn_Web_Development/README.md

 ## Start Course

-Hi everyone good job to reach here. now we going a head to the next step in our way.
+Hi everyone good job to reach here. now we are going a head to the next step in our way.

 before you start [this](https://www.youtube.com/watch?gl=GB&hl=en-GB&v=OGg8A2zfWKg) is 6 minute youtube video to introduce you to the concept of the semantic web.